High-dimensional estimation of quadratic variation based on penalized realized variance: Theoretical framework

 Mathematically speaking, Assumption \ref{assumption:A} appears a bit strong, since it imposes an almost sure bound on the drift and volatility.
 We can weaken the requirement on the drift to a suitable moment condition without affecting the rate of $\lVert \widehat{ \Sigma}_{n} - \Sigma \rVert_{ \infty}$ in Theorem \ref{applyingBernstein} below, but as usual the cost of this is more involved expressions.
 If the volatility does not meet the boundedness condition, which it does not for most stochastic volatility models, one can resort to the localization technique from Section 4.4.1 in \citet*{jacod-protter:12a}.
 In most financial applications, however, Assumption \ref{assumption:A} is not too stringent if the drift and volatility do not vary strongly over short time intervals, such as a day.

 The constants $\nu_{ \mu}$, $\nu_{c,2}$, and $\nu_{c, \infty}$ may depend on $d$, but they should generally be as small as possible to get the best rate (see, e.g., \eqref{equation:optimal-upper-bound}).
+For example, if the components of $\mu$ and $c$ are uniformly bounded, we readily deduce that

 To study the concentration of $\lVert \widehat{ \Sigma}_{n} - \Sigma \rVert_{ \infty}$, we present an exponential Bernstein-type inequality, which applies to matrix-valued martingale differences as long as the conditional moments are sufficiently well-behaved.
-While there are several related concentration inequalities \citep*[see, e.g.,][and references therein]{minsker:17a, tropp:11a, tropp:12a, tropp:15a}, existing results require that summands are either independent or bounded.
+While there are several related concentration inequalities (see, e.g., \cite{minsker:17a, tropp:11a, tropp:12a, tropp:15a} and references therein), existing results require that summands are either independent or bounded.
 Thus, to be applicable in our setting we needed to modify these.

 \begin{theorem} Suppose that $(X_{k})_{k=1}^{n}$ is a martingale difference sequence with respect to a filtration $( \mathcal{G}_{k})_{k=0}^{n}$ and with values in the space of symmetric $d \times d$ matrices.
 Assume that, for some predictable sequence $(C_{k})_{k=1}^{n}$ of random variables and constant $R \in (0, \infty)$,